IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 ### <a id="enabling-mvc"></a> Enabling Cell Merging in ASP.NET MVC

-The following code creates `igGrid` instance bound to a custom `Product` object collection defined as a View model.
+The following code creates an `igGrid` instance bound to a custom `Product` object collection defined as a View model.
 The columns are auto-generated.
-Enable Cell Merging with its default configuration (`initialState` is `regular`).
+Enable Cell Merging with its default configuration.

 **In Razor:**